 In Guanacaste, the flora and fauna and authentic culture are not only magical but also add a lot historical and scientific interest.
 Guanacaste is sun, sea, and sand, surfing, and swimming; there is no better way to sum things up.
 Be prepared for the best beaches Costa Rica has the offer when you come here.
 When you visit, check out the Gulf of Papagayo for great whale watching or even Tamarindo for great surfing waves.
 Also swim at Playa Conchal, Playa Grande or Playa Flamingo.
 You will be glad you did.

-Pristine beaches, gorgeous sunsets, and national parks, also known for being a great destination for birding and for spotting many exotic mammals.
+Pristine beaches, gorgeous sunsets, and national parks, also known for being a great destination for birding.
+Also, for spotting many exotic mammals.
 Flora and fauna are mesmerizing.
-Indeed, the name Guanacaste comes from the native word quahnacaztlan, the name of the native Guanacaste tree that is also the national tree of Costa Rica.
+Indeed, the name Guanacaste comes from the native word quahnacaztlan.
+The name of the native Guanacaste tree that is also the national tree of Costa Rica.
 Something exciting for everyone here, whether you are coming with your family, are single, in Honeymoon or getting married.
-There is an endless list of Tours of Guanacaste with a myriad of activities.
-The image was doing horseback riding, sailing, surfing, sports fishing, hiking, mountain biking, snorkeling, scuba diving and more here in Costa Rica!
+There is an endless list of Tours of Guanacaste Costa Rica with a myriad of activities.
+For example, horseback riding, sailing, surfing, sports fishing, hiking, mountain biking, snorkeling, scuba diving and more here in Costa Rica!
 Added to these exciting activities you will find that the culture of Guanacaste will win you over as its inhabitants are the friendliest of the country!

 This province in the Pacific Northwest of Costa Rica and is commonly referred to as the “golden coast” as it houses some of the most beautiful beaches in the country and has the best weather with year-round sunshine.
 With everything from beaches to volcanoes to national parks, there is an extensive list of things to enjoy while vacationing.
 Visitors who come here, always come back!

-1. Beach Hop.
 With hundreds of beaches in the province, you could beach hop for days.
 No beach is the same and for some of the most beautiful and famous beaches, head to Playa Conchal, Playa Tamarindo, and Playa Flamingo.
-Be prepared to see a wide variety of beach scenery – one beach might be black sand with green waters and the beach next door might be white sand with turquoise waters.
+Prepare yourself to see a wide variety of beach scenery – one beach might be black sand with green waters and the beach next door might be white sand with turquoise waters.

-7. Whale Watching.
-The only place in the world where Humpback whales are seen nearly all year round is in Costa Rica.
+Also, the only place in the world where you see Humpback whales nearly all year round.
 It’s common to see many whales including pilot whales and humpback whales out in the Gulf of Papagayo, Bahia Panama, and Marino Las Baulas.
 Along with whales, dolphin sightings are very common as well.

-8. Play with monkeys.
-For even more wildlife encounters, there are several animal centers where you can be surrounded by howlers, spider monkeys, squirrel and the white face monkey.
+For even more wildlife encounters, try out the several animal centers.
+Surround yourself by howlers, spider monkeys, squirrel and the white face monkey.
 Learn more about these intelligent animals and even feed one or two!

 Tamarindo Costa Rica, a Popular Vacation Spot Tamarindo takes its name from the tamarind trees that line its coastline around the beach.
 What was once a sleepy fishing village, Tamarindo Costa Rica is now one of the most popular beach areas in Guanacaste.
 With lots of shops, luxury hotels, and restaurants.
 Surfers love the laid-back vibe of the […]